PGCE Secondary School Direct: Business Education (14-19) / Overview

 - Entry requirements

-- 2:2 honours degree or above in business, management, economics, or a related subject, with a minimum of 50% content directly related to business education.
+- Minimum 2:2 honours degree in business, management, economics, or a related subject, with at least half of the content directly related to business education.

 - A strong academic record at A-level (or equivalent).

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.

 - Become an outstanding Business Education teacher with Qualified Teacher Status (QTS).

 - Benefit from selection and training by a specific school in Greater Manchester.